 An important aspect of mirroring is source discovery, the techniques that peers use to find each other.
 Source discovery means finding the IP and port of data sources online that have a copy of that data you are looking for.
-You can then connect to them and begin exchanging data using the Dat file exchange protocol, Hypercore.
-By using source discovery techniques we are able to create a network where data can be discovered even if the original data source disappears.
+You can then connect to them and begin exchanging data using a Dat Stream.
+By using source discovery techniques Dat is able to create a network where data can be discovered even if the original data source disappears.